Native tabs

 Hiding the Tab bar

 You can hide the tab bar using hidden prop on the NativeTabs component.
-In order to hide tab bar for specific screens, you can use context API to set the hidden prop dynamically.
+To hide tab bar for specific screens, you can use context API to set the hidden prop dynamically.

 import { createContext } from 'react'; export const TabBarContext = createContext<{ setIsTabBarHidden: (hidden: boolean) => void; }>({ setIsTabBarHidden: () => {}, });